oDevBR/oDevBR/README.md

 I am a software engineer passionate about frontend and all the ecosystem around it!
 I am always looking to learn and improve my skills through things like reading, podcasts, a good practice, online courses and events.
 I love how challenging every day is, giving me the possibility to grow fast as a person.

-- 🔭  I’m currently working on 3778 as Software Engineer
+- 🔭  I’m currently working on 3778 as Software Engineer, Frontend
-- 🌱  I’m currently learning Flutter
+- 🌱  I’m currently learning Flutter/Next.js
-- 👯  I’m looking to collaborate on public projects using Javascript/Typescript
+- 👯  I’m open to collaborate on public projects using Javascript/Typescript
-- 🤔  I’m looking for help with GraphQL
 - 📫  How to reach me: joao.aquino.dev@gmail.com
 - 🎯  Goal: Deliver the best of technology to everyone
 - ⚡   Fun fact: I helped create a drink and named it "Tonho"

 <details open>
   <summary>🚀 <b>Skills that I love to talk about</b>:</summary>